alirezatc/foodtobelly/README.md

 ## Technical Questions
-1. I spent 6 hours to deploy this project.
-I would use Jest for test.
+1. I spent 6 hours to develop this project.
+Jest is recommended for testing.
 2. I believe the greatest feature of React is having a Virtual DOM and only updating components when they get updated.
 You can review my article about great features of React and its comparison with Angular: https://www.linkedin.com/pulse/react-vs-angular-which-one-right-decision-your-front-end-tayari/
-3. If I bump into a slow performance in the software the first thing that I check is network tab of the browswer to see if any requests takes more than usual time.
+3. If I bump into a slow performance in the software the first thing I would check is network tab of the browswer to see if any requests takes more than usual time.
 However, performance testing is a comprehensive topic and should be considered in the Unit Testing.
 Some of the things to consider are: Load testing, Stress testing, Soak testing, Spike testing, Breakpoint testing, Configuration testing, Isolation testing, Internet testing.
 Plus, for the Front End, I use reports from Gtmetrix and Pingdom tools.
 4. If I wanted to revise the JSON, I would double check the image_url, put the city, state, area, and country inside another object called location or address.
 Also, I would suggest we add the restaurant_type to the API.
 5.
 ```json